keithflower/temporal-logic/README.md

 ![Symptom example](example.png)

-This implementation in Racket is based on Stephen Tanimoto's Common Lisp code as described in Chapter 8 ("Commonsense Reasoning") of his book "The Elements of Artificial Intelligence".
+This implementation in Racket is based on Stephen Tanimoto's Common Lisp code as described in Chapter 8 ("Commonsense Reasoning") of his book *Elements of Artificial Intelligence*.

  There are 13 possible relationships between intervals, encoded as follows: